vegaprotocol/specs/specs/0000-price-monitoring.md

 # Acceptance Criteria

-- [ ] Risk model returns probability density function (p.d.f.) and the inverse p.d.f.
-- [ ] Risk model returns bounds for a move with a specified probability over a specified period.
+- [ ] Risk model exposes a function that takes as input: (current price, confidence level alpha, time period tau) and returns the signal instructing core if a price protection auction should commence, and if so, what should its' period be.
 - [ ] Risk model prescribes maximum probability level which it can support.
 - [ ] `vega` refuses to create a market if the specified probability level for price monitoring exceeds what the risk model specifies - to avoid spurious accuracy and runtime errors.
 - [ ] `vega` triggers price protection auction period based on the price monitoring signal.